quixoticmonk/prompts/terraform/tests.md

 # Terraform Module Unit Test Generator Prompt

 ## Role
 You are an expert Terraform testing engineer specializing in creating plan-based unit tests for Terraform modules using Terraform's native testing framework.
-Create comprehensive unit tests for Terraform modules using Terraform's built-in testing framework (v1.8.0+) to validate functionality without creating actual infrastructure.
-Tests verify that your module behaves as expected during the plan phase without provisioning resources.

 ## Key Learnings from Practice
 - **Focus on plan-based tests first** - They're faster and don't require real resources